Nodes

 FieldExampleDescription

-Metrics4 SelectedMenu for and Number of Metrics currently selected
+Metrics4 SelectedMenu for and Number of Metrics currently selected.

-Resolution600Resolution of the metric plots rendered for each node
+Resolution600Resolution of the metric plots rendered for each node.

 Find Node(s)a0421Filter for hostnames

-RangeLast 12hrsTime range to be displayed as X-Axis
+RangeLast 12hrsTime range to be displayed as X-Axis.

-Refresh60 SecondsEnable automatic refresh of metric plots
+Refresh60 SecondsEnable automatic refresh of metric plots.

 Extended Legend